sdpjswl/ASJCoreDataOperation/README.md

 # ASJCoreDataOperation

 Adding concurrency/multi-threading to `CoreData` is not very straightforward and obvious.
 The main issue is with `NSManagedObjectContext`, which is thread unsafe.
-The default one created in `AppDelegate` is created on the main thread, like so:
+The default one created in `AppDelegate` is created on the main thread:

 ```objc
 _managedObjectContext = [[NSManagedObjectContext alloc] initWithConcurrencyType:NSMainQueueConcurrencyType];
 ```

-The main drawback of using `AppDelegate`'s managed object context is that whenever a save, fetch or delete operation is performed, the main thread, or UI will get blocked.
+The main drawback of using `AppDelegate`'s managed object context is that whenever a save, fetch or delete operation is performed, the main thread/UI will get blocked.
 If you are doing small operations, this may not be noticeable.
 But for larger operations, it will pose a problem.

 The solution is to do such `CoreData` operations in the background and only when you have to do any UI changes, say reloading a table, you call `reloadData` on the main queue.